mikowitz/graphvix/README.md

 ## Records

-1. Alias the necessary module for ease of use
+1. Alias the necessary module for ease of use:

     ```elixir
     alias Graphvix.Record
     ```

-1. Create a simple record that contains only a row of cells
+2. Create a simple record that contains only a row of cells:

     ```elixir
     record = Record.new(Record.row(["a", "b", "c"]))